dlewis2017/CSS-SCSS/README.md

 - htmlElementName.className (then tab)
 - .className> ('>' continues as child of div)

-Perspective
-- Really cool, makes it pop off the page more or less

 Other
 - inherit on property to force inherit
 - :not sudo-class (`:not(:last-child)` = select everything except last child)
 - Selectors: grab everything that starts with (^), contains (*), or ends with ($)
 - '>' direct children
 - '*' all children
+- Perspective: Really cool, makes it pop off the page more or less
+- coverr.co - free background videos for websites